seanbradley/postgres-cheatsheet/README.md

 - superuser's password = myPassword

 If you're using Django, make adjustments to the appropriate settings.py file accordingly.
 You will also need to point the settings file to the appropriate database URL or IP if you are not developing locally.

+If you are setting up an existing Django project from a private repo, there may be existing database name, database user name, and database user password info in the repo.
+Best practice suggests these secret config values should be handled by each developer with environment variables.
+Refer to the Two Scoops book.

 ##STEP 5: START OR RESTART THE DATABASE SERVER